 - Your student's emotions may be on a bit of a roller coaster during this period.
 For many students, this is the time when they begin to really feel connected to campus, but it is also when the reality of their academic progress begins to affect them. - Accept that your student's grades may suffer or decline if they are new to Georgia Tech.
 Remind them that college is supposed to be more difficult, but they will adjust in time.
 Be sure to let them know that you are proud of them, you recognize their hard work and that you love them. - Understand students may need some additional space and time as they buckle down for exams OR students may become homesick and reach out more often in their stress. - Send a care package to your student with enough treats for them to share with roommates and friends. - Offer support by calling, texting, sending emails, or visiting the campus if you can-check with your student first to make sure they have time to visit with you during this stressful time. - " It's easy to forget about financial obligations during this time, but make sure your student's loan payments and other fees have been paid for the upcoming semester.
-Remember, the Office of the Bursar sends online statements to students, not parents. - Encourage your student to participate in morale boosting activities and traditions that take place during finals week such as the Midnight Breakfast, a free breakfast offered late at night during finals week in the Exhibition Hall food court.
+Remember, the Office of the Bursar sends online statements to students, not parents. - Encourage your student to participate in morale boosting activities and traditions that take place during finals week such as the Midnight Breakfast, a free breakfast offered late at night during finals week in the Student Center.

-Dec ember 2 2021 Sunday Monday Tuesday Wednesday Thursday Friday Saturday RWTH Aachen Summer Research Exchange Deadline 2 3 4 5 Last Day of Classes 7 Reading Day Study Sessions 9 am - 6 pm" Reading Day 8 am - 2:40 pm 10 11 12 Midnight Breakfast Final Exams 14 Reading Day 8 am - 2:40 pm Application Deadline for some Summer Study Abroad Programs 16 Fall Commencement (Ph.D's & M.S.'s) International Plan Graduation Ceremony Students not living in residence halls for Spring 2022 move out by noon Fall Commencement (Bachelor's) Room Switch Day Graduating students move out by noon 20 Grades Available online after 6:00pm Winter Solstice 22 23 Degree Confirmation Date for Fall Candidates 24 Christmas Eve 25 Christmas 26 Kwanzaa begins 27 Winter Break-Campus 28 29 30 31 New Year's Eve
+December 2022 Sunday Monday Tuesday Wednesday Thursday Friday Saturday RWTH Aachen Summer Research Exchange Deadline 2 3 4 Last Day of Classes 6 Reading Period- All Day Reading Period- 8am-2:20pm 9 10 11 12 Relaxation Fest & Midnight Breakfast Reading Period 8am-2:20pm 14 President's Graduation Celebration Fall Commencement End of Term Students not returning for Spring 2023 move 17 Final Exams Final Exams out by noon 18 Hanukkah begins 19 20 Grades Available online after 6:00pm Winter Begins Degree Confirmation Date for Fall 2022 Candidates 23 24 Christmas Eve Winter Break- Campus Closed 25 Christmas Day 26 Kwanzaa begins and Hanukkah ends 27 28 29 30 31 New Year's Eve Winter Break-Camp us Closed